-During the "Day of the Lord" -- a "day" equals a "year" in fulfillment, so this "Day of the LORD" will most likely last about one literal year -- YEHOVAH God Himself will begin to "judge" the nations and send plagues upon the earth.
-These plagues will be introduced by seven trumpets which will be blown by angels, introducing seven plagues which will be poured out on the world (see Rev. 8-9).
+During the "Day of the LORD" -- a "day" equals a "year" in fulfillment, so this "Day of the LORD" will most likely last about one literal year -- YEHOVAH God Himself will begin to "judge" the nations and send plagues upon the earth.
+These plagues will be introduced by seven trumpets which will be blown by angels, introducing seven plagues which will be poured out on the world (see Revelation 8-9).
 Notice -- there are many trumpets blown -- each one being a "call to repentance," as it were -- and a warning that YEHOVAH God is sending another plague upon the earth!
 There are six trumpet plagues announced.

 According to the book of Revelation, the soon-coming "Day of the LORD" will be divided up into "seven trumpets" -- seven angels will blow seven trumpet blasts, and these will introduce seven calamitous plagues that YEHOVAH God will send on the earth.
 The apostle John writes:

 "And I saw the seven angels which stood before God; and to them were given SEVEN TRUMPETS...And the seven angels which had the seven trumpets prepared themselves to sound" (Revelation 8:1-6).

 These trumpet blasts of the heavenly "shofar" are WARNINGS FROM YEHOVAH GOD to the inhabitants of the earth, that the time has come to REPENT of their sins and iniquities -- or suffer the dire consequences!
 Notice!
 The first four of these angelic trumpet blasts will be followed by physical calamities, or incredible, intense catastrophes of "nature" gone amok.
 Notice these first four plagues of "nature":